-- Mindfulness starts when we recognise the tendency to be on automatic pilot and we make a commitment to learning how best to step out of it and become aware of each moment.
-Practising how to purposely move attention around the body shows both how simple, and how difficult, this can be. - Further focus on the body begins to show more clearly the 'chatter of the mind' and how this tends to control our reactions to everyday events. - With greater awareness, we begin to notice how busy and scattered the mind can often be.
-Learning to intentionally take the awareness to the breath, or body sensations, offers the possibility of being more focused and gathered. - The mind is most scattered when it tries to cling to something and avoid/escape other things.
-Mindfulness offers a way to stay present, to view things from another place, to help take a wider perspective, to clearly see our own reactivity and relate differently to experience.

-- Relating differently involves bringing to experience a sense of 'allowing' it to be just as it is, without judging it or trying to make it different.
-Such an attitude of acceptance is a major part of taking care of oneself and seeing more clearly what, if anything, needs to change. - Negative moods and the thoughts that accompany them restrict our ability to relate differently to experience.
-It is liberating to realise that our thoughts are merely thoughts, even the ones that say they are not!
-We learn to respond more skilfully. - Skilful Action and taking care of ourselves in the face of challenge, supports our wellbeing.
-Flourishing is supported by active engagement with what is important to us and what nourishes us.
-After taking a Breathing Space, we can learn to take care of ourselves with acts that give pleasure or a sense of accomplishment or provide a clear focus for mindfulness.
-We can cultivate our minds and bodies in ways that support joy and flourishing. - Maintaining a balance in life is helped by regular mindfulness practice.
-Good intentions can be strengthened by linking such intentions to a positive reason for taking care of oneself.
+- 1. Mindfulness starts when we recognise the tendency to be on automatic pilot and we make a commitment to learning how best to step out of it and become aware of each moment.
+Practising how to purposely move attention around the body shows both how simple, and also how difficult, this can be. - 2.
+Further focus on the body begins to show more clearly the 'chatter of the mind' and how this tends to control our reactions to everyday events. - With greater awareness we begin to notice how busy and scattered the mind can often be.
+Learning to intentionally take the awareness to the breath, or body sensations, offers the possibility of being more focused and gathered. - 4.
+The mind is most scattered when it tries to cling to something and avoid/escape other things.
+Mindfulness offers a way to stay present, to view things from another place, to help take a wider perspective and relate differently to experience. - 5.
+Relating differently involves bringing to experience a sense of 'allowing' it to be just as it is, without judging it or trying to make it different.
+Such an attitude of acceptance is a major part of taking care of oneself and seeing more clearly what, if anything, needs to change. - 6.
+Negative moods and the thoughts that accompany them restrict our ability to relate differently to experience.
+It is liberating to realise that our thoughts are merely thoughts, even the ones that say they are not! - 7.
+There are some specific things that can be done when depression, anxiety or stress threatens.
+Taking a breathing space will come first, and then deciding what action, if any, to take.
+Each person has his or her unique warning signs and having an awareness of these, 'spotting'